REMASOL® JUS-DIP™ – A CASE STUDY

 The slurry needed minimal setup time and was ready to use after a minute of stirring.

-The students had a range of different wax pieces to shell, some dipped their pieces directly into the container, while others used brushes to apply the slurry.
+The students had a range of different wax pieces to shell, some dipped their pieces directly into the drum, while others used brushes to apply the slurry.
 The stucco was applied using a sieve then the items were left to dry, the Sci-Dry offers an easy visual guide as to when each layer was dried.

 The students applied six coats across 3 days, before adding a seal coat.
 The shells were then left for 24 hours to fully dry before being fired.
 Dewaxing occurred over a steam bath and flash fire.